go-vikunja/vikunja/Featurecreep.md

   * [x] "One endpoint to rule them all" -> Array-addable
 * [x] Description should be longtext
 * [ ] Attachments
-* [ ] Related tasks -> settable with a "kind" of relation like blocked, or just related or so
+* [ ] Related tasks -> settable with a "kind" of relation like blocked, subtask, or just related or so
 * [ ] Percent done - For now just a float, may later depend on how many sub tasks are done or so
 * [ ] Move tasks between lists
 * [ ] "Status" field for things like "New", "In Progress", "Done", etc (customizable statuses)